-These are a few of my favorite (in no particular order) paleo (aka grain free, processed food free, healthy, living, non-zombie foods) food blogs that I guarantee will tempt you to eat healthier, with more colors, less sugars, less grains, more healthy proteins and fats and with less inflammatory foods: Elana’s Pantry, Real Sustenance, The Gluten Free Dish, Nom Nom Paleo, The Clothes Make the Girl, PaleOMG, Paleo on a Budget and The Primal Palate.
+These are a few of my favorite (in no particular order) paleo (aka grain free, processed food free, healthy, living, non-zombie foods) food blogs that I guarantee will tempt you to eat healthier, with more colors, less sugars, less grains, more healthy proteins and fats and with less inflammatory foods: Elana’s Pantry, Real Sustenance, The Gluten Free Dish, Nom Nom Paleo, Well Fed, PaleOMG, Paleo on a Budget and The Primal Palate.
 Have fun with your new lifestyle and LIVE!

 3. Choose healthy, whole foods desserts when you need a fix— You don’t want to deny yourself the gluten free goodies that grab your fancy, but you don’t want to become a zombie either—reliant on gluten free crack for your fix and to continue on—caring about nothing and nobody else.
 Yes, I too have sugar cravings and eat desserts, but my attachment to them does not control or drive me.
 Choose whole foods desserts that use unrefined, low glycemic sweeteners and nut and seed bases instead of processed white flours and starches as your go to desserts.
 There are even plenty of grain free desserts including my vegan ice “cream” and vegan nut butter cups.
 There is a treasure trove of paleo, grain free (naturally gluten free), low glycemic, unrefined, healthier desserts and bread options on all of the blogs above.
 If you do not have blood sugar issues, whole fruit is also a great sweets option.
 That said, deprivation is never a good idea, so for the times you choose to eat “gluten free processed food crack,” enjoy it, don’t feel guilty, make sure to eat some protein to help balance back out your blood sugar and continue LIVING.
 LIVING I say!